-Unless otherwise stated, materials deposited in UNSWorks are protected by the Copyright Act 1968 and are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives Licence (CC BY-NC-ND).
-This licence permits the use of the material subject to the following conditions:
+Materials deposited in UNSWorks are protected by the Copyright Act 1968 and are licensed under a Creative Commons Licence, which allows for materials to be shared.

 If you are an author/creator who is uploading your own publication to UNSWorks via ROS, you will be prompted to select a licence agreement before you can submit the publication.

 If you are uploading a publication to UNSWorks via UNSWorks Institutional Repository Research Publication cover page, ensure the permission covers the planned use.

 In 2015, the UNSW Library commenced an ambitious project to improve access to 60 years of higher degree research at UNSW.
 This project has now been completed.
 Theses that were previously available only in print have been digitised and made publicly available through UNSWorks.

 As part of this project UNSW Library endeavoured to contact the authors and copyright owners of the theses involved to provide them with the opportunity to opt out.
 If your thesis was a part of this project and you wish for it to be removed from UNSWorks, use the copyright takedown request form to contact UNSW and request removal.